-8. Immortality in Roman Thought

-Selected readings from various Latin writers for the study of the Roman conception of the soul after death.
-Cicero: Tusculan Disputations, Book I; Somnium Scipionis; De Senectute, sec.
+8. Immortality in Roman Thought Three hours Selected readings from various Latin writers for the study of the Roman Conception of the soul after death.

+Čicero: Tusculan Disputations, Book I; Somnium Scipionis: De Senectute, sec.
 74-82; some letters.

 Vergil: Æneid, Book VI and Georgics, Book III.
 Horace: Selected odes and epodes.
 Selected parts of Ovid, Catullus, and other writers.

-- 9. Roman Comedy and Biography Two or Three hours Terence: The Adelphi or one of his other works.
+- 9. Roman Comedy and Biography Two hours

+Terence: the Adelphi or one of his other works.
 History of the drama among the Romans.
-Suetonius: The Lives of Julius and Augustus Cæsar, and a study of the political, social, and moral conditions at Rome during the last half century before Christ.
-Choice of either Course 7 or 9 will be given students in 1925-'26. - This course is required of all students who expect to teach Latin, and is open to students who have had at least two units of High School Latin, or have taken Courses 21 and 22.
-In this course such subjects as these will be studied: Travel and Correspondence; Rome, the Imperial City; the Family and the Position of Women; Children and Education; Religion and Philosophy, and so forth.
-Lectures, text-book, assigned readings, term papers.
-Illustrated with slides. - This course is required of all students who expect to teach Latin, and who seek to obtain a State Teachers' Certificate.
+Suetonius: The Lives of Julius and Augustus Cæsar, and a study of the political, social, and moral conditions at Rome during the last half century before Christ. - 10.
+Roman Life and Thought Two hours

+This course is required of all students who expect to teach Latin, and is open to students who have had at least two units of High School Latin, or have taken Courses 1 and 2.
+In this course such subjects as these will be studied:

+Travel and Correspondence; Rome, the Imperial City; the Family and the Position of Women; Children and Education; Religion and Philosophy, and so forth.
+Lectures, textbook, assigned readings, term papers.
+Illustrated with slides.

+11. ROMAN HISTORY OF THE EMPIRE

+Tacitus: Agricola and Germania.
+Britain's and Germany's ancient forms of government and civilization, with a comparison of the moral and social conditions at Rome during the first century.
+(Not offered in 1924-'25.)

+12. Teachers' Course

+This course is required of all students who expect to teach Latin, and who seek to obtain a State Teacher's Certificate.
 It is open to such only as have had at least Courses 1 to 8.
 In this course a study will be made of the problems and methods of teaching secondary Latin.
 Twenty hours of observation will be required.
 Students should combine 12 and 14.
-(Not offered in 1925-'26.) - 14.
-LATIN GRAMMAR AND WRITING One hour In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.
+(Not offered in 1924-'25.)

+14. LATIN GRAMMAR AND WRITING

+In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.
 Parts of Cæsar and Cicero will be carefully studied.
-(Not offered in 1925-'26.)
+(Not offered in 1924-25.)